Understanding school employment

 • Confirm other staffing determined and paid for by the board of trustees.

-• Confirm who is paid from the Board Grant (BG).
+• Confirm who is paid from the Operational Grant (BG).

-• Confirm that the full cost of wages and salaries to be paid for from the BG for the year match budget expectations.
+• Confirm the full cost of wages and salaries to be paid from the Operational Grant for the year matches budget expectations.

 • Confirm that your school’s banking staffing processes follow the pattern you expect.